alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - _Continuously valued_ numeric observations are almost always facts.
     - If the numeric attributes are summarized rather than simply constrained upon, they belong in a fact table<sup>pg 265</sup>.
     - Fact tables are typically limited to foreign keys, degenerate dimensions and numeric facts<sup>pg 278</sup>.
     - You should prohibit text fields, including cryptic indicators and flags, from the fact table<sup>pg 301</sup>.
+Textual comments should not be stored in a fact table directly because they waste space and rarely participate in queries<sup>pg 350</sup>.
+    - The fact table's granularity determines what constitutes a fact table row.
+In other words, what is the measurement event being recorded?<sup>pg 342</sup>
 - There are just three fundamental types of fact tables; transaction, periodic snapshot and accumulating snapshot<sup>pg 119</sup>.
 All three serve a useful purpose, and often need two to complement each other.
+Whenever a source business process is considered for inclusion in the DW/BI system, there are three essential grain choices<sup>pg 342</sup>.
     - Transaction fact tables are the most fundamental view of operations, at the individual transaction line level<sup>pg 120</sup>.
 A row exists in the fact table only if a transaction event occurred.
 Naturally most atomic and enables analysis at extreme detail.
 However you cannot survive on transactions alone.
+    - The transaction grain is the most fundamental<sup>pg 342</sup>.
     - There is more to life than transactions alone.
 Some form of a snapshot table to give a more cumulative view of a process often complements a transaction fact table<sup>pg 117</sup>.
     - Periodic snapshot are needed to see the cumulative performance of an operation at regular and predictable intervals<sup>pg 120</sup>, and cover all facts at a given snapshot date<sup>pg 113</sup>.
 You take a 'picture' of the activity at the end of a given day, week, month.
 Stacked consecutively into the fact table<sup>pg 120</sup>.
 Represents an aggregation of the transactional activity that occurred during a time period.
 Can include non-events.
-Good for long-running scenarios<sup>pg 139</sup>.
+Good for long-running scenarios<sup>pg 139,342</sup>.
     - Accumulating snapshot are used for processes that have a definite beginning, middle and end.
         - Preferably short-lived processes<sup>196</sup>.
         - Further changes to a single row are tracked on the same row.
 Suitable if rows are tracked by serial number, etc. Fundamental difference between accumulating snapshot and other fact tables is that existing fact table rows are revisited and updated as more information becomes available<sup>pg 195</sup>.